makchen0731/PointCNN-Hand/README.md

 "# PointCNN-Hand"
-We will upload the test code of PointCNN-Hand between September and Octorber
+We will upload the testing code and weight of PointCNN-Hand between September and Octorber